Stillat/meerkat-statamic3/README.md

 ## About Meerkat for Statamic 3

 Meerkat 2 is an extremely powerful, yet easy-to-use comment platform for Statamic 3.
-Meerkat 2 allows designers and developers to easily build comment threads into their existing projects, allowing them to retain their user enagement data.
+Meerkat 2 allows designers and developers to easily build comment threads into their existing projects, allowing them to retain their user engagement data.

 ## Installing